J4ve/J4ve/README.md

 ---

 ### 💡 About Me
-I'm passionate about solving real-world problems with code.
+I play video games, make music, and I'm passionate about solving real-world problems with code.
 Whether it’s a side project, some automation, or just experimenting with AI, I’m all about making things that work and learning along the way.
 Always improving, always building.

 ---

 ### 📬 Connect
 If you're down to collaborate or just wanna chat, feel free to reach out via **[Discord]** or open an issue on any of my repositories.

-Discord username: J4ve
+Discord username: J4ve (old: J4ve#1329)

 Reddit: https://www.reddit.com/user/Jave01/